wbartl11/pdsnd_github/README.md

 Will's Python Project

 ### Description
 Will's Python Project analyzes bikeshare data from three major cities.
+This project was assigned by Udacity.

 ### Files used
 washington.csv